Political Fundraising Scams During Election Season to Avoid

 There is no prize, and there’s probably no poll.
 Scammers are using the pretext of a poll to gain access to your personal information.

-Never give any personal information in a call you didn’t initiate, and never trust anyone who asks you to pay a fee before they give you a prize.
+Never give any personal information on a call you didn’t initiate.
+And never trust anyone who asks you to pay a fee before they give you a prize.

 Whoever you vote for, it’s your right to make your voice heard.
 Don’t let criminals prevent you from doing your civic duty!